opringle/nlp-fine-tune/README.md

 - It is possible to use pytorch with TPUs, however, it's a pain in the arse.
 You need to install the xla library and make significant modifications to the code.
 Using Keras and the strategy scope you can run in any configuration.
 - Tensorflow is slower than Pytorch by a factor of 4 on GPUs for some jobs!
-- Pytorch lightning allows you to minimize the reconfiguration work and still use pytorch :)
+- Pytorch lightning allows you to minimize the reconfiguration work required to train on CPUs, GPUs or TPUs :)

 ## ToDo

+- Refactor for pytorch
 - Single V2/3 TPU training on 8 cores
 - Support training on X% of the data
 - Preprocess AG News to GCS
 - Download data to docker image so it doesn't need to be downloaded
-- Pytorch lightning refactor
 - Upgrade to CUDA 11
-  - Upgrade to latest pytorch

 - Add model parameters to docker image so they don't need to be downloaded
-- Package training application with local testing
+- Package training application with local testing as per google groups
 - Visualize training with tensorboard
 - Use half precision training (FP16) to increase throughput